 Supplemental Information for Students and Alumni with Disabilities Seeking Employment

 International Students – Finding employment can sometimes be challenging since the employment practices followed in the U.S. may be different from those followed in other countries, and some employers choose not to hire international students.
 However, many international students do secure employment and prospects continue to improve.
-The document linked here was prepared by Engineering Career Services to guide international students interested in co-ops, internships and full-time employment in the U.S.
+The document linked below was prepared by Engineering Career Services to guide international students interested in co-ops, internships and full-time employment in the U.S. The second link is to an external site that provides a list of employers that have hired international students on an H1-B visa in the recent past.

 Individuals Applying to Government Positions – In addition to the information and tips provided in Step 5 of the Student Guide to Employment, there are further factors to consider when applying for government positions.